“Lifestyle is a huge draw for the many young residents, with a varied, eclectic dining scene and retail opportunities to rival London”

 Once the centre of the Industrial Revolution and a major centre for cotton production, Manchester is now known as a city of sporting heroes, vibrant nightlife, legendary musicians and the home of MediaCity UK, among other things.
 While over 70% of the city is made up of residents who are of a working age, there’s also a huge student culture with around 100,000 students based at one of the four main universities in Manchester.
 Lifestyle is a huge draw for the many young residents, with a varied, eclectic dining scene and retail opportunities to rival London.

-While properties vary hugely across the city, the average house price here is an affordable £180,000, significantly lower then the UK average.
-Sought-after areas for families include Didsbury, where you’ll find detached properties, leafty streets and independent shops, while students tend to congregate in Fallowfield and Withington.
+While properties vary hugely across the city, the average house price here is an affordable £203,000, as of April 2020, significantly lower than the UK average.
+Sought-after areas for families include Didsbury, where you’ll find detached properties, leafy streets and independent shops, while students tend to congregate in Fallowfield and Withington.
 For young couples, the city centre, Northern Quarter and Ancoats are popular choices for their cool, warehouse-style apartments and walking distance to bars and clubs.

 Manchester is very well connected via public transport, with a vast array of bus routes operating throughout the day and night, as well as the Metrolink tram system.